DamnWidget/VenGO/README.md

 ## Detailed guide on VenGO commands

-VenGO comes with eight different commands that will be used trough the vengo command line application
+VenGO comes with ten different commands that will be used trough the vengo command line application
 ![VenGO no arguments](https://raw.githubusercontent.com/DamnWidget/VenGO/images/vengo.png)

 ### VenGO install